SkillsFundingAgency/das-find-employment-schemes/docs/UserGuide.md

 When a filter box is ticked, only schemes that have the corresponding filter aspect associated with it are included in the result set.

+The ordering of the filter aspectes associated with a scheme is of no import.

 #### Case studies (edit box)

 The old way of entering case studies content.
 Has been replaced by adding case study references, and this field will eventually be removed.